-When examining data from distant, large earthquakes, early researchers (Oldham, 1906; Mohorovičić, 1910; Jeffreys, 1926;

-- Lehmann, 1936) could identify simple arrivals from P and S-waves, but they could also see other arrivals as seismic energy propagated and reverberated within the Earth.
-Some of these additional phases (Pdiff, SP, PKKP, etc.) can be seen in Fig. 8 and Fig. 9.
+When examining data from distant, large earthquakes, early researchers (Oldham, 1906; Mohorovičić, 1910; Jeffreys, 1926; Lehmann, 1936) could identify simple arrivals from P and S-waves, but they could also see other arrivals as seismic energy propagated and reverberated within the Earth.
+Some of these additional phases (Pdiff, SP, PKKP, etc.) can be seen in Fig. 8

+- and Fig. 9.
 The first signal to arrive at GT01 is the P-wave (Pdiff) that transits the Earth's mantle and diffracts along the coremantle boundary, which lies nearly 3000 km below our feet.
-Others that are visible include those that interact with the Earth's core for example, PKKP, is the P-wave that travels through the mantle and outer core, reflecting once off the underside of the core-mantle boundary, before reaching the seismic station.
-Figure 9 shows the paths of various seismic phases that travelled - 475 from the site of the earthquake, denoted by the star at 0° to the station in Bristol, over a quarter of the way around the planet.
-Here, we only show the phases that are most easily visible on the seismogram in Fig. 8 but it should be noted that there are other less-easily visible phases present in the seismic trace; there are many current research endeavours to study these more exotic signals.
-Teleseismic events such as this one provide our primary means of mapping the internal structure of the planet; they are how we know, for example, that the Earth has a core that is distinctly different from the mantle. - 480

-Seismic waves travel through the Earth like light travels through a prism; as the waves cross layers they encounter variations in material properties, which cause them to bend/refract, reflect or even change phase (e.g. P-waves convert to S-waves).
+Others that are visible include those that interact with the Earth's core - for example, PKKP, is the P-wave that travels through the mantle and outer core, reflecting once off the understand of the core-mantle boundary, before reaching the seismic station.
+Figure 9 shows the paths of various seismic phases that travelled from the site of the earthquake, denoted by the star at 0° to the station in Bristol, over a quarter of the way around the planet. - 285 Here, we only show the phases that are most easily visible on the seismogram in Fig. 8 but it should be noted that there are other less-easily visible phases present in the seismic trace; there are a number of current research endeavours to study these more exotic signals.
+Teleseismic events such as this one provide our primary means of mapping the internal structure of the planet; they are how we know, for example, that the Earth has a core that is distinctly different from the mantle. - 290 Seismic waves travel through the Earth like light travels through a prism; as the waves cross layers they encounter variations in material properties, which cause them to bend/refract, reflect or even change phase (e.g. P-waves convert to S-waves).
 Analysis of these changes in the seismic waves highlights the existence of the main layers within the Earth such as the solid inner core, the liquid outer core, the mantle and the comparatively thin crustal layer upon which life exists.
-The arrivals from
+The arrivals from an event such as the Palu earthquake, which occurred at a relatively shallow depth of ~20 km, illuminate the existence of the inner and outer cores when waves reflect off the inner core and either pass through or are diffracted off the outer core.
+Modern day seismologists use arrivals from many earthquakes recorded by dense seismic networks to tomographically image the Earth's three-dimensional internal structure, much the same way as medical imaging techniques are used to investigate the internal structure of the human body.